 Aside from contacting us by email, you also have the possibility to contact us by phone.
 Whenever you do so, your telephone number and your name (if known to us) shows up in our internal communication tool (Slack).
 This allows to quickly see who has called and whoever we may need to call back.

-After a support request has been finalized, whether that is by email or phone, we send you a message asking to rate our service level.
+After a support request has been finalized, we send you a message asking to rate our service level.
 Responses are archived in our self hosted survey system and are used for evaluation purposes.

 Recording of phone calls